 Burger King Impossible Whopper is a delicious meatless burger to enjoy for a healthy plant-based meal.
-You can make this tasty meat-free burger at home with this easy copycat recipe.
+You can make this tasty meat-free Whopper Sandwich at home with this easy copycat recipe.

 Burger King Meatless Burger